KhaiHuy123/analytics-processing-pipeline/README.md

 - Build sensors in Dagster to automatically re-run assets if they fail.

-- Build data-pipeline test case to make sure it works (at early stage).
+- Build data-pipeline test cases to check if it works (at early stage).

 - Apply new query optimization strategies in PostgreSQL (especially when data batch is becoming larger).